Javagedes/patina/docs/src/introduction.md

 as a platform's DXE Core:

 **1. [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu):** A repository containing
-two distinct implementations / configurations of the `patina_dxe_core` library crate for our Q35 and SBSA virtual platforms.
+two distinct configurations of the `patina_dxe_core` library crate for our Q35 and SBSA virtual platforms.

 **2. [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu/):** A repository containing two virtual platforms (Q35, SBSA) that run on QEMU.

 ## Putting it all together

-The [patina-dxe-core](https://crates.io/crates/patina_dxe_core) crate provides the bare-bones UEFI spec compliant Patina DXE Core.
-The Core produces the [EFI System Table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) (with the core provided services) and a UEFI spec compliant [DXE Dispatcher](https://uefi.org/specs/PI/1.8/V2_DXE_Dispatcher.html).
+The [patina-dxe-core](https://crates.io/crates/patina_dxe_core) crate provides the UEFI spec compliant Patina DXE Core.
+The Core produces the [EFI System Table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) (with the core provided services) and a PI spec compliant* [DXE Dispatcher](https://uefi.org/specs/PI/1.8/V2_DXE_Dispatcher.html).

 Outside of UEFI spec compliance, platforms can attach Patina Components, which are conceptually similar to UEFI components, but are pure Rust and monolithically compiled with the Patina DXE Core.
 Some components are written and maintained by Patina, but are still optional.
-We are expecting that new components will be written by platform maintainers.
+Over time, the Patina project will add more generically useful components.
+We are expecting that additional components will be written by platform maintainers.
 These may be specific to their platform or generic for the Patina ecosystem.
 See [Patina Component Model](component/getting_started.md) for more information.

 ```mermaid